 Sooner or later, everyone falls.
 Freak accidents do occur, but most of the time you can pick yourself up and skate on like it never happened.
 It’s good practice for dealing with life’s small failures.

 When my kids started skating, we often went to the family skate on Friday nights at the Bitter Lake Community Center Annex in North Seattle.
 Most of the action is in the big gym, but there is a smaller room open just for beginners, where we got over our nervousness.
 For my family, having a small, judgment-free environment to learn to fall was almost more important than learning to skate with the pack.

-For some kids, smaller rinks, such as Bitter Lake's weekly session, Everett’s Skate Deck and Southgate Roller Rink, might be good places to learn, while more proficient skaters may prefer the super-smooth wheel-feel of larger rinks offer similar amenities — from disco lights to arcade games to gumball machines — each is unique, so try out a few before you settle on a favorite.
+For some kids, smaller rinks, such as Bitter Lake's weekly session and Southgate Roller Rink, might be good places to learn, while more proficient skaters may prefer the super-smooth wheel-feel of larger rinks offer similar amenities — from disco lights to arcade games to gumball machines — each is unique, so try out a few before you settle on a favorite.

 Family-friendly rinks around Seattle, the Eastside, North and South Sound

 Like Xanadu, many of these magical places have limited hours; so be sure check the schedule.
-Also, several local rinks (such as Skate Tiffany's and Lynnwood Skate) offer free passes for kids through the Kids Skate Free program.
+Also, some local rinks (such as Lynnwood Skate) offer free passes for kids through the Kids Skate Free program.